 thanks for listening

 The first season is focused on how to live a meaningful life through art.
-Fascinating conversations with artists and creatives will explore the ways in which art can enrich our lives.
+Fascinating conversations with artists and creatives will explore how art can enrich our lives.